astronomer/airflow-provider-sample/README.md

 <br/>

-This repository is intended to demonstrate a well-defined set of rules and best practices for building, structuring, and deploying Airflow provider packages as independent python modules available on pypi.
+This repository demonstrates best practices for building, structuring, and deploying Airflow provider packages as independent python modules available on pypi.

-## Naming Convention
+## Requirements

+Provider repositories must:

-All provider repositories must be public on github and must follow the naming convention `airflow-provider_name`.
-The package must be named the same way such that a user can `pip install airflow-provider_name` to make the provider package available to the user.
+1. Be public on github
+1. Follow the naming convention `airflow-provider_name`

+The package must be named the same way such that a user can `pip install airflow-provider_name` to install.

 ## Repository Structure

-In building out a provider package repo, there are a few structural elements that you need.
+In building out a provider package repo, there are a few structural elements that you need:

 ```bash
 ├── LICENSE # A license is required, MIT or Apache is preferred